Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Preliminaries

 satisfies

 As $h(0)=g'(0)$, it follows from the uniqueness part of \cite[Lemma 4.2]{Lempert86} that

 Consequently, $g$ takes the form

-To prove the existence and uniqueness of $g$ with the desired property as in the theorem, it now suffices to show that $g(0)$ and $g'(0)$ are uniquely determined by the prescribed boundary data.
+This implies that the existence and uniqueness of a mapping $g$ with the properties stated in the theorem is equivalent to saying that $g(0)$ and $g'(0)$ are uniquely determined by the prescribed boundary data.